heartcombo/devise/README.md

 rails generate devise:views
 ```

-If you have more than one role in your application (such as "User" and "Admin"), you will notice that Devise uses the same views for all roles.
+If you have more than one Devise model in your application (such as "User" and "Admin"), you will notice that Devise uses the same views for all models.
 Fortunately, Devise offers an easy way to customize views.
 All you need to do is set "config.scoped_views = true" inside "config/initializers/devise.rb".

 After doing so, you will be able to have views based on the role like "users/sessions/new" and "admins/sessions/new".
 If no view is found within the scope, Devise will use the default view at "devise/sessions/new".
 You can also use the generator to generate scoped views: